sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_cython.rst

 This chapter discusses Cython, which is a compiled language based on Python.
-The major advantage it has over Python is that code can be much faster (sometimes orders of magnitude).
+The major advantage it has over Python is that code can be much faster (sometimes orders of magnitude) and can directly call C and C++ code.
+As Cython is essentially a superset of the Python language, one often doesn’t make a distinction between Cython and Python code in Sage (e.g. one talks of the “Sage Python Library” and “Python Coding Conventions”).

 Python is an interpreted language and has no declared data types for variables.
 These features make it easy to write and debug, but Python